 Fears about the future

 The direction the company is headed in will also influence employees’ decision to stay or jump ship.
 If promotion opportunities are slim, or there’s a chance their job could be eliminated, they’ll naturally start looking elsewhere.
 You may not have control over these issues, but you can and should communicate with higher-ups about employees’ need for reassurance.
 Transparency is key—if employees are left in the dark about potential changes, the rumor mill will create fear and uncertainty.
 Seeking input and solutions from employees will make them feel invested in the change rather than blindsided by it.
+Likewise, taking steps to boost their chances of promotion will help secure their loyalty.

 Again, the good news is that when you eliminate these six factors that lead people to quit their new job, unhappy employees are likely to stay.
 You’ll also have a team of more loyal, dedicated, and passionate employees.
 By addressing these issues, you’ll become a stronger leader who gets better results from your people.